[Updated on July 31, 2020]

 New Leadership Email List called “Belieder Resources”

-I’m also starting a new email list for leaders who would like to receive occasional emails with helpful resources or content.
+I’ve also started a new email list for leaders who would like to receive occasional emails with helpful resources or content.
 It will be called “Belieder Resources” and you can sign-up by clicking here.
 This will include updates and additions to this page.
 [Believer + Leader = Belieder!]

 Videos for Worship or Social Media